■ Keynote Speaker 1

 Biography: Insu Jeon is a professor at Chonnam National University, Gwangju, Korea.
 He received his B.S. degree in Mechanical Design Engineering from Pusan National University, Busan, Korea in 1993 and M.S. and Ph.D. degrees from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea, in 1995 and 2000, respectively.
 Prof. Insu Jeon initiated research on the development of various gels during a one-year visiting research period at Harvard University in USA starting in 2013.
 Since 2016, he has been conducting research on the development of various functional gels and has continuously published papers in prestigious international journals such as Progress in Materials Science, Advanced Materials, Advanced Functional Materials, Materials Horizons, Water Research, and the Chemical Engineering Journal.
 He has received various awards from the Korean Society of Mechanical Engineers, including Research Excellence Award (2022) and Experimental Mechanics Academic Award (2020) and the Reliability Academic Award (2016) in the Reliability Division, and Yoo-Dam Academic Award (2005) in the Materials and Fracture Division.
 He served as a Program Member (Review Board) of the National Research Foundation of Korea (NRF) from 2018 to 2021 and as the Chair of the Reliability Division of the Korean Society of Mechanical Engineers in 2019.
 He served as the chairman and a co-chairman of ICMR (International Conference on Materials and Reliability) held in Jeju, South Korea in 2019 and in Yamaguchi, Japan in 2022, respectively.
 He is currently serving as the editor of the Journal of the Korean Society of Mechanical Engineers, Series A (2023~).
 Furthermore, he is currently appointed as an adjunct professor at Zhejiang University in China.

-Keynote Speaker 8
+■ Keynote Speaker 9

-Carlos Guedes Soares, PhD, Distinguished Professor, University of Lisbon
+Carlos Guedes Soares, PhD, Distinguished Professor

 Member of the Portuguese Academy of Engineering

-One of the 5 founding members of the European Safety and Reliability Association (ESRA)
+Founding member of the European Safety and Reliability Association (ESRA)

-Biography: Carlos Guedes Soares is a Distinguished Professor of the Engineering School (Instituto Superior Técnico) of the University of Lisbon and Scientific Coordinator of the Centre for Marine Technology and Ocean Engineering (CENTEC), which is a research centre of the University of Lisbon, which is rated as “Excellent” and funded by the Portuguese Foundation for Science and Technology.
-He concluded his postgraduate studies at the Massachusetts Institute of Technology, USA, in 1976 and at the Norwegian Institute of Technology of the University of Trondheim in 1984 and has since then been at the University of Lisbon (Technical University of Lisbon until 2013).
+Biography: Carlos Guedes Soares is a Distinguished Professor of the Engineering School (Instituto Superior Técnico) of the University of Lisbon and Scientific Coordinator of the Centre for Marine Technology and Ocean Engineering (CENTEC), which is a research centre of the University of Lisbon, rated as “Excellent” and funded by the Portuguese Foundation for Science and Technology.
+He concluded his postgraduate studies at the Massachusetts Institute of Technology, USA, in 1976 and at the Norwegian Institute of Technology of the University of Trondheim in 1984.
+Since then, he has been at the University of Lisbon (Technical University of Lisbon until 2013).
 He has supervised and co-supervised more than 75 PhD students and has about 35,000 citations in the Web of Science.
 He has been Chair or Co-Chair of various conferences in the series of OMAE, ESREL, IMAM, ISSC, ICCGS, MARSTRUCT, MARTECH RENEW and QR2MSE.
 He has been Editor of the Reliability Engineering and Systems Reliability Journal for about 30 years, the last 10 of which as Editor-in-Chief.
 He is Co-Editor-in-Chief of the Journal of Marine Science and Application and is a member of the Editorial Board of more than 15 Journals.
 He is a Fellow of SNAME, RINA, IMarEST, ASME and the Portuguese Engineering Association (Ordem dos Engenheiros).
-He was one of the 5 founding members of the European Safety and Reliability Association (ESRA), in which he was General Secretary, Vice-Chairman, Chairman and Newsletter Editor for many years.
+He was one of the five founding members of the European Safety and Reliability Association (ESRA), in which he was General Secretary, Vice-Chairman, Chairman and Newsletter Editor for many years.
 He is also a Member of the Portuguese Academy of Engineering.